 - You must come together to apply.

-- The license fee is $18.00 for Indiana residents.
-Non residents of Indiana must pay $60.00 for the marriage license.
+- The license fee is $20.00 for Indiana residents.
+Non residents of Indiana must pay $62.00 for the marriage license.
 Payment must be in cash.
+And marriage must be performed in Clay county.

 - You will receive your license the same day that you apply for the license.
 The license is valid for 60 days.